-In her practice, Nancy customizes her approach to ensure that it is most effective and supportive to each individual client.
-This allows for an open dialogue between client, therapist and self in a non-threatening way and can help the client learn new coping skills and communication skills, as well as identify areas of conflict and strength.
-Nancy guides her clients in applying these newly acquired skills to address current issues, recognize root causes of past patterns of self-defeating behaviors, and develop plans for breaking these patterns.
-She provides a safe and comfortable environment to explore and learn, and from which to move forward.
+In my practice, I customize my approach to ensure that it is most effective and supportive to each individual client.
+This allows for an open dialogue between us in a non-threatening way and can help you learn new coping skills and communication skills, as well as identify areas of conflict and strength.
+I guide my clients in applying these newly acquired skills to address current issues, recognize root causes of past patterns of self-defeating behaviors, and develop plans for breaking these patterns.
+I work hard to provide a safe and comfortable environment to explore and learn, and from which to move forward.

 I also recognize that your time and resources are valuable.
 It is my intention that the time we spend together is productive.
 While I understand and value that safety and comfort are vital to this work, I am also ready to give you necessary feedback and push you outside of your comfort zone.
 Our goal is to move forward and evolve towards our best selves.